 As a full-service practice, we provide expertise in building design, interior design, master planning, workplace strategy, project management, stakeholder engagement and sustainable design.
 KPMB has designed and delivered projects totalling more than 31 million square feet in a broad range of sectors, including education, healthcare, scientific research, arts and culture, government, corporate, hospitality, recreation and mixed-use development.

 With more than 150 professionals, we are highly collaborative, forming interdisciplinary teams to develop innovative, regenerative design solutions that meet our clients’ needs and address the major challenges of our time, from the growing impact of climate change to the quest for reconciliation in Indigenous communities.
 In 2015, we founded the KPMB LAB, an incubator of ideas, skills and services aimed at solving important problems and exploring new opportunities through collaborative innovation.

 Guided by our vision and anchored by our values, we’re committed to shaping a more equitable and sustainable future through architecture and design.
 We invite you to learn more about our approaches to sustainability, innovation, and equity, diversity and inclusion.

 KPMB’s physical office is in downtown Toronto, one of the world’s most vibrant multicultural cities.
-With the onset of the pandemic in March 2020, we quickly established a virtual office (thanks to our amazing technology team).
-While we are able to work together seamlessly from our networked home offices, serving current clients and competing for new commissions, we look forward to returning to our award-winning King Street East office very soon.
+With the onset of the pandemic in March 2020, we quickly established a virtual office (thanks to our amazing technology team) and in February 2022, we shifted to a hybrid work model.
+We continue to work together seamlessly from our networked headquarters and home offices, serving current clients and competing for new commissions.